WolfgangFahl/pyLoDStorage/README.md

 What it is
 ==========
-pyLoDStorage allows to store table like data (List of Dicts) via Sqlite3
+pyLoDStorage allows to store table like data (List of Dicts) via

+- Sqlite3
+- JSON
+- SPARQL

 Installation
 ============